groovybits/rscap/README.md

 - (WIP) SMPTE 2110 handling reassembling frames and analogous to the MpegTS support.
 - (WIP) PES parsing and analysis of streams.
 - (WIP) FFmpeg libzmq protocol compatibility to allow branching off into libav easily.
-- (WIP) Cap'n Proto for metadata sent through ZMQ to monitor modules.
-Replace all the JSON usage / remove overhead.
 - (WIP) General network analyzer view of network around the streams we know/care about.
 - Have multiple client modes to distribute processing of the stream on the zmq endpoints.
 - Wrap [ltntstools](https://github.com/LTNGlobal-opensource/libltntstools) lib functionality into Rust through C bindings (If possible).